HYTOT/HYTOT.github.io/src/presentations/5to6/draft.md

 For WeChat themselves, they rapidly boost WeChat users and expand the whole technical ecosystem.

 ## summary
-Last but not least, with the support of artificial intelligence, big data and fifth-generation networks, I firmly believe that mini-programs will continue to unleash their infinite potential.
+Last but not least, with the support of AI, cloud computing and fifth-generation networks, I firmly believe that mini-programs will continue to unleash their infinite potential.
 Under such circumstance, I have to keep enhancing my mini-programs development skills because of 'Mini Program, Massive Change'.

 ## ending